tuandang99/newshop/README.md

-# NatureNutri - Healthy Food Store
+# TUHOTUHO - Healthy Food Store

-NatureNutri is a modern e-commerce platform for organic and healthy food products built with React, Express, and MySQL.
+TUHO webweb is a modern e-commerce platform for organic and healthy food products built with React, Express, and MySQL.

 ## Features